boltlabs-inc/key-mgmt-demo/README.md

 We have provided some bash scripts to simplify `DamsClient` API testing.
 It allows the following basic operations:
 * **Register a user.** Should only be executed once per user.
 * **Authenticate and generate a secret.** Can be called repeatedly to generate as many keys per account as possible.
-The app stores a backup of the secret in a local storage DB.
+The app shows how to backup the secret in a local storage DB (but backup functionality is outside the scope of the `DamsClient`).
 * **Retrieve a secret based on a key ID.** Allows the user to securely retrieve any secrets from the key server.
 * **List locally stored secrets.** Shows list of stored key IDs and secrets for a given account.